BE THE FILAMENT: LIVING My Infinite Purpose

 How do I structure my day?

-When you know why you're here, these questions have clearer answers.
+When you know why you're here, these questions have more obvious answers.

 This idea has become more than just a philosophy; it has become my life.